 - The crisis of welfare states and the rise of a politics of austerity

 - The degree to which we as individuals and groups can influence global social change

-The GSCD track allows students to pursue a focused course of study while still benefiting from the interdisciplinary education provided by the International Studies major, which draws on the strengths of the Johns Hopkins University faculty in diverse fields including Sociology, Political Science, History, Economics, Foreign Languages and Anthropology.
+Global Social Change and Development allows students to pursue a focused course of study while still benefiting from the interdisciplinary education provided by the International Studies major, which draws on the strengths of the Johns Hopkins University faculty in diverse fields including sociology, political science, history, economics, foreign languages and anthropology.